rmolinari/data_structures/README.md

 - `top_priority`, return the _priority_ of the top element
 - `pop`, return the element with smallest priority and remove it from the structure
 - `update(item, priority)`, update the priority of the given item, which must already be in the heap
-- `update_by_delta(item, delta)`, update the priorityof the given item by adding delta to the priority; the item must already be in the heap
+- `update_by_delta(item, delta)`, update the priority of the given item by adding delta to the priority; the item must already be in the heap

 `top` and `top_priority` are O(1).
 The others are O(log n) where n is the number of items in the heap.